 In this guide, I will go through my recommendations on a beginner guitar pedal setup that gives you a range of different effects while staying simple.
 Think of this as the starting point to building your own unique guitar rig.

 The idea is that with the pedals I cover in this guide, you will have a good foundation for your pedal board.
 Then as you grow as a guitarist you can decide what extra pedals you want to add in or which pedals you want to swap around.

 This guide will focus on using stompboxes.
 If you like the idea of picking individual pedals for certain effects and customizing your pedalboard exactly the way you like it, this guide will help you do that.
-The alternative is to use a multi-effects pedal such as the Zoom G5 or the Line 6 POD HD500X.
-With a multi-effects pedal you have instant access to a massive range of effects.

 So while a multi-effects pedal is worth considering, this guide will focus on stompboxes.